 You can use both AirPods at once or just one if you want to keep an ear free to listen to the environment around you, and Apple designed the AirPods to offer high-quality AAC audio that sounds great with everything from songs to podcasts.

 AirPods have been one of Apple's most successful and well-received products in years, and for the first year after AirPods were introduced, they were difficult to get and sold out for months in advance.

 As with the iPhone, Apple Watch, Apple TV, and Mac lineup, Apple plans to introduce hardware updates to the AirPods on a regular basis.

-The first update will be coming soon, perhaps as early as March.
+The first update to the AirPods is coming soon.
 Apple plans to release an AirPower charging mat capable of charging the AirPods, iPhone X/iPhone 8, and Apple Watch Series 3 at once.
-Using the AirPower with the AirPods will require a new AirPods Charging Case with wireless charging functionality, which Apple will likely release alongside the AirPower.
+Using the AirPower with the AirPods requires a new AirPods Charging Case with wireless charging functionality, which Apple plans to release alongside the AirPower.

 Later this year, Apple is expected to unveil second-generation AirPods with an upgraded wireless chip that supports hands-free "Hey Siri" functionality, and further in the future, improved water resistance may be added.

 Apple is also rumored to be adding to its Apple-branded audio lineup with the introduction of new over-ear high-quality headphones.